GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

     edge always face the next higher or lower contour line.

 +c:
-    Surrounding each label is an imaginary label “textbox” which defines a region in which no segment lines should be visible.
+    Surrounding each label is an imaginary label "textbox" which defines a region in which no segment lines should be visible.
 The initial box provides an exact fit to the enclosed text but clearance may be extended in both the horizontal and vertical directions (relative to